katieheo/Rpr-Vijayan-2023/data/metadata/metadata_template.md

 - `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
 - `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
 - `Lineage`: Describe and/or cite data sources and/or methodological steps taken or planned to create this data source, e.g.:
+  - Where did these hexagons come from?
+Provided by the authors - what were the data sources the authors used?
+The story of the data until you got it.
   - sampling scheme, including spatial sampling
   - target sample size and method for determining sample size
   - stopping criteria for data collection and sampling (e.g. sample size, time elapsed)